 \subsection{Task Selection}

 From the \papersetsize~selected papers, we curate \tablesetsize~tasks.
 Starting from all 89 tables contained in the \papersetsize~papers, we exclude 21 non-result tables, which contain descriptions of evaluation setups (14x) or the approach (7x).
-We also exclude six tables that we fail to reproduce during our paper selection process and one table that requires 400 GB of RAM to reproduce (Table 3 of Unimocg~\cite{DBLP:conf/se/HelmRKRM25}).
-Finally, we exclude one table that only contains non-deterministic results (Table 3 of PPT4J~\cite{DBLP:conf/icse/Pan00Z0024}).
+We also exclude six tables that we fail to reproduce during our paper selection process, one table that requires 400 GB of RAM to reproduce (Table 3 of Unimocg~\cite{DBLP:conf/se/HelmRKRM25}), and one table that contains only non-deterministic results (Table 3 of PPT4J~\cite{DBLP:conf/icse/Pan00Z0024}).

 When trying to reproduce tables, it may become obvious that either the paper or artifact contains some errors, leading to inconsistencies between the two.
 As part of this work, we found~\newbugsize{} cases where either the paper or the artifact is erroneous, which we discuss in detail in Section~\ref{s:inconsistencies}.
-In these cases, plus three cases where the paper authors claim the results of the artifact could be slightly different from those in the paper~\cite{DBLP:journals/pacmse/Song0LCR24}, we use the corrected version of the table as the task in our benchmark.
+In these cases, plus three cases where the paper authors claim the artifact's results could be slightly different from those in the paper~\cite{DBLP:journals/pacmse/Song0LCR24}, we use the corrected version of the table as the task in our benchmark.
 Moreover, in some cases, we include only a part of the table as the task: for 15 tables because we could only partially reproduce the results, and for four tables because some results are non-deterministic and hence excluded.